cablelabs/micronets/docs/install/mso-portal.md

     ```

 0. To securely expose the MSO API, configure your https proxy to redirect to localhost port
    3210.
-For example, an enginx configuration in `/etc/nginx/sites-enabled/micronets-mso-portal`
+For example, an nginx configuration in `/etc/nginx/sites-enabled/micronets-mso-portal`
    managed by Let's Encrypt could contain:

    ```